EthanHarv/dotfiles/README.md

 # A Simple BSPWM Setup

 Much of this is blatantly plagarized from various r/unixporn dotfile repos.
 If I could remember which ones I used I'd credit them, but I don't, so just be aware most of this isn't my work.

+This also isn't what I use anymore, I moved to another distro.

 ## Installation (assumes Ubuntu 21.10 or similar)

 Install the required packages: